 14. Bentleyville Tour of Lights

-The Bentleyville Tour of Lights is a must-see attraction if you are vising North Shore during the winter holiday season.
+The Bentleyville Tour of Lights is a must-see if you visit North Shore during the winter holiday.
 Located in downtown Duluth, this North Shore attraction is close and within walking distance of many hotels and businesses.

-See Related: Best Things to do in Owatonna, Minnesota
+See Related: Best Things to Do in Owatonna

 15. The Duluth Lakewalk